 Unit 1 Unit 2 Unit 3 Unit 4

 Share Reflect Challenge Transform

-How does drama promote shared understandings of the human experience? cultural inheritances of storytelling oral history and emerging practices a range of linear and non- linear forms How is drama shaped to reflect lived experience?
-Realism, including Magical Realism, Australian Gothic associated conventions of styles and texts How can we use drama to challenge our understanding of humanity?
-Theatre of Social Comment, including Theatre of the Absurd and Epic Theatre associated conventions of styles and texts ,
+How does drama promote shared understandings of the human experience? cultural inheritances of storytelling oral history and emerging practices a range of linear and non-linear forms How is drama shaped to reflect lived experience?
+Realism, including Magical Realism, Australian Gothic associated conventions of styles and texts How can we use drama to challenge our understanding of humanity? • Theatre of Social Comment, including Theatre of the Absurd and Epic Theatre • associated conventions of styles and texts How can you transform dramatic practice?
+Contemporary performance associated conventions of styles and texts inherited texts as stimulus